 A reference to the ending of the quintessential man-ape movie, Planet of the Apes (1968).
 It was written by The Twilight Zone’s Rod Serling and starred Charlton Heston (1923-2008) as an astronaut thrown thousands of years into the future.
 He lands on a planet to find it ruled by talking apes.
 SPOILER ALERT: It’s Earth.
 In the 1970 sequel Beneath the Planet of the Apes, James Franciscus (1934-1991) plays an astronaut searching for Heston and also thrown into the future.
 He finds old subways and telepathic mutants worshipping something very dangerous.
 SPOILER ALERT: It’s a bomb.

 Gosh, those Stuckey’s are everywhere. –All right, who wants a nutlog?
 Anybody?
-I’m gonna get some roasted chicken. –Onion rings? –I want a toy.
+I’m gonna get some broasted chicken. –Onion rings? –I want a whole roll myself. –I want a toy.